symmetriccurve/Interview-questions/Reactjs Question.md

 ---

+### When do you use a functional component vs class based component ?

+With the introduction of hooks I think I would almost always use the functional components I cannot think of a use case where I would need a class based component where I can use a functional components with Hooks.

+Before the introduction of hooks a class based components gets its value in places where I would need a state variable or to do an API fetching or to add socket subscriptions.

+##### ReactJs,Frequently Asked

+---

+### Have you used sockets previously ?

+I have used socket connections in a project where I have to track the current location of a GPS device.
+Usually we attach the socket on the component did mount and remove the socket connection in component will unmount.

+##### ReactJs,Frequently Asked

+---

 ### What are keys in React?

 Keys in keys are especially used when mapping over a array to generate views, it would help the Virtual Dom to relocate this Children in the Real DOm and add changes/modification/mutations exactly.

+##### ReactJs

+---
+### When do you use Redux and not use Redux?

+If the application do not require a props drilling which means I do not have to pass the props to the grand children and then to the grand children then in that case I would not use the redux as it would be a overkill to use redux in such a small application but in applications where there is a complex state and a lot of state manipulation goes I would use the redux

 ##### ReactJs